dsi-icl/do-voice-interaction/gdo_voicebot/dialog_manager_service/README.md

 ## How to use it with docker

-In [dialog_manager_service](https://github.com/dsi-icl/do-voice-interaction/tree/master/gdo_voicebot/dialog_manager_service), there's a [Makefile](https://github.com/dsi-icl/do-voice-interaction/blob/master/gdo_voicebot/dialog_manager_service/Makefile) which wille help you to execute the different rasa commands on docker.
+In [dialog_manager_service](https://github.com/dsi-icl/do-voice-interaction/tree/master/gdo_voicebot/dialog_manager_service), there's a [Makefile](https://github.com/dsi-icl/do-voice-interaction/blob/master/gdo_voicebot/dialog_manager_service/Makefile) which will help you to execute the different rasa commands on docker.
 Plese, see, the [Rasa documentation on Docker](https://rasa.com/docs/rasa/user-guide/docker/building-in-docker/) to have more information about how the different commands work.

 ### Build rasa on docker